Shutter Mechanisms

 There are four versions of the shutter as fitted to the Minex camera (it was also sold separately for attachment to other cameras):

-- First version, this corresponds to the patent description and illustrations in very early advertisements.
+- First version.
+This corresponds to the patent description and illustrations in very early advertisements.
 It was very quickly replaced by the second version, certainly within a year.
 It has a separate I&B, T switch.

-- Second version, the I&B, T switch is removed on this version, the settings are made directly on the speed dial, thus one control knob sets the full range of speeds including B and T, tensions the shutter and lowers the mirror.
+- Second version.
+The I&B, T switch is removed on this version, the settings are made directly on the speed dial, thus one control knob sets the full range of speeds including B and T, tensions the shutter and lowers the mirror.
 The speeds are selected by lifting and turning the knob so that a pin engages different holes.
 The control knob has a solid top, external studs are at 6 and 5 o'clock.

-- Third version, this appeared before 1914.
+- Third version.
+This appeared before 1914.
 The control knob is retained by a slotted nut rather than being screwed to the shaft, external studs at 5 and 3 o'clock.

 The illustrations and description below are for the box form cameras, the Folding model is generally similar but differs in detail.
 In each illustration the shutter is not tensioned.